Government has proposed a new right to buy scheme for housing association tenants. A pilot is planned later in 2018.

 Consider the potential life of the building.
 A flat may not retain its value if it could be demolished within the period covered by the lease.

-Assess if expensive repairs could be needed in the future and if you'll be in a position to pay them or take out further loans.
+Assess if expensive repairs might be needed in the future and if you'll be in a position to pay.

 Consider if you'll be able to pay the cost of extending the lease in future years if you buy a flat or leasehold house.